-Three committees operate under the PDET Board of Directors: The Governance Committee, the Business Management Committee and the Ethos, Standards and Effectiveness Committee, Audit Committee and Pay & Personnel Committee.
+Five committees operate under the PDET Board of Directors: The Governance Committee, the Business & Finance Committee and the Ethos, Standards and Effectiveness Committee, Audit Committee and Pay & Personnel Committee.

 Helen Buckley – Legal Director